victor-grajski/portfolio-old/_posts/2019-10-08-dmv-redesign.markdown

 I decided to create a dedicated page for users to refer back to leading up to their appointment and to use when they check in (the button renders an infobox with a QR code).
 I also envision a link to this page being sent in the reminder and confirmation email/text message.
 Having a central place to refer back to reduces cognitive load as users prepare for their appointment and may reduce customer complaints.

 <img src="/assets/dmv/confirm-appointment-before2.png" alt="confirm-appointment-before" /> <img src="/assets/dmv/day-of-after.png" alt="day-of-after" />

+## Takeaways
+As the first project in my second-year studio course, I am grateful to have had the opportunity to build my skills and confidence in solving a known design problem.
+Given the scope of the problem, it took me the full four weeks to come to a solution I felt strongly about.
+What helped me most was getting out of the building and getting people's feedback on my mockups.
+The power of understanding one's users and getting their feedback has continued to pleasantly surprise me, and it is one of the parts of being a designer I have come to enjoy the most.